davidryan59/music-sequencer-matlab-excel-audacity/example_data/input/README_input_dir.md

-(This directory will contain example Excel spreadsheets)
+(This directory contains sample Excel spreadsheets for input to the sequencer)